byturkcanoglu45/dailybio/README.md

 # dailybio

-A Flutter project that is able to service Biographies for each day.
+A Flutter project that is able to service Biographies of Great Peoples for each day.

 ## Getting Started